Building a Tiled GEMM#

 Four Pieces of the First Kernel#

-Memory allocation.
-The kernel begins by carving out shared memory for the operands, along with a slot for the TMEM address and an mbarrier:
+Allocate storage.
+The kernel allocates shared memory for the operands and reserves space for the TMEM address and mbarrier:

 pool = T.SMEMPool()